 - Onions and leeks (cooked if you react badly to raw)

-4. Stay away from sugar
+4. Avoid sugar

 If you want a flat tum and healthy digestive system, try to eliminate sugar and drink plenty of water to keep food moving.

 Too much sugar promotes bad bacteria and inflammation.
-If you’re suffering from irritable bowel syndrome or severe gut inflammation, chat to a dietician who can assist in a low-carbohydrate diet plan too, as excess carbohydrates can also aggravate the gut and worsen symptoms.
+If you’re suffering from irritable bowel syndrome or severe gut inflammation, chat to a dietitian who can assist in a low-carbohydrate diet plan too, as excess carbohydrates can also aggravate the gut and worsen symptoms.

 5. Eat more cruciferous vegetables